SEMICeu/documentation/datamodel.md

 # Modeling data specifications

-This chapter decribes the key notions and information an editor needs to understand for _modeling data specifications_.
+This chapter decribes the key notions and information an editor needs to understand for _editing data specifications_.
 Within this document the term data specification is used to refer to its core: **the semantic model**, i.e. the classes and properties with their semantic description.
 Besides this, and beyond the scope of this chapter, a data specification contains metadata about the document, a changelog, use case descriptions, context, conformance statements and more.

+First, a overview of different data specification categories are presented.
+Understanding this categorisation aid editors in their semantic model editing activity as it provides an insight between the generated artefacts and the expectations of consumers.
+Secondly, the chapter discusses master data management of the data specification.
+It describes the approach how editors must construct the UML, the chosen master data representation, to be processed by the toolchain.